Category List

 |

-PTJ, Bitcoin, And What Can We Learn To Trade and Invest In Crypto
+Macro Trading in Crypto: Bitcoin, And What Can We Learn To Adapt PTJ’s method to Crypto

 PTJ is a Bitcoin enthusiast and he bought it in 2020.
 Regarding the 87's crash and the macro trading approach, crypto traders have valuable lessons to learn:

-- Bitcoin and crypto markets are affected by fundamental and technical factors too.
+- Bitcoin and crypto markets are also affected by fundamental and technical factors.

 - Spot ETF approval in the US was a fundamental cause for the latest bull run of 2024 towards a new ATH of $73000.